Manhattan skyline at dusk seen from across the East River with the Empire State Building lit

 9.9Location

-Why for business — The Pierre opened in 1930 on the corner of 61st Street and Fifth Avenue, with a direct view across Central Park.
-It has been part of the Taj Hotels group since 2005 — Indian ownership operating an American palace hotel — and the result is the most-distinctive service standard in …
+Why for business: The Pierre opened in 1930 on the corner of 61st Street and Fifth Avenue, with a direct view across Central Park.
+It has been part of the Taj Hotels group since 2005, Indian ownership operating an American palace hotel, and the result is one of the most distinctive service standards in the city.

 Best room: Park View Junior Suite (the entry-level Central-Park-facing room) or Presidential Suite for the multi-bedroom flagship.